BBN-Q/libAlazar/README.md

 * In the New System Variable dialog box, type MW_MINGW64_LOC in the Variable name field.
 * In the Variable value field, type the location of the MinGW-w64 compiler installation, for example, C:\TDM-GCC-64.
 * Click Ok to close the dialog boxes, then close the Control Panel dialog box.

+# ATS9870 DLL ad SDK
+Using version 5.10.6 of the dll.
+Temporarily added it to the repo.
+Build assumes it is installed in C:\Windows\System32

+todo - add variable dll path to cmake

+Assumes Alazar SDK directory is found ../AlazarTech/ATS-SDK relative to the libAlazar project dir.

+todo - add variable to specify path to sdk

+Using v 6.0.3 of the Alazar SDK